 On Snowflake, all of our listings come with their own unique UDTF (User Defined Table Functions) that is designed to enrich your IP database in the most efficient way possible.
 You should exclusively use these UDTFs if you are doing bulk IP data enrichment using our database.

-Please refer to our Snowflake Listing Technical Guide to learn more.
+:link: Please refer to our IPinfo Snowflake documentation to learn more.

 The IP to Geolocation Extended Database is available on the All in One IP database listing or can be requested through our Personalized database listing.
 This database provides the accuracy radius field for each row of IP geolocation data.